blinken/pcb-checklist/schematic-checklist.md

 * [ ] Ceramic capacitors appropriately de-rated for C/V curve
 * [ ] Polarized components specified in schematic if using electrolytic caps etc
 * [ ] Filters: component footprint is large enough for rated current, and appropriate for RF characteristics
+* [ ] Different component values minimised/combined where possible
+* [ ] Parts selected for every schematic symbol
+* [ ] "Basic" parts selected for passives where possible

 ## Power supply